 We welcome your children.
 We want them to have a good time and we want to be safe at all times.
 We hope that this event will be something they remember fondly and look forward to attending each year.
-With that in mind, we have put certain standards in place and you can visit our Waivers page to fill the forms now to present at the gate.
 Children under 4 free admition

 1. We require that a parent or guardian accompany children under age 3.

-3. Children 7 through 11 have actual workshops that will interest them.
-These include, making candles, kites, musical instruments, masks and other arts and crafts.
+3. Children 7 through 11 (middles) have actual workshops that will interest them.
 We also have hikes and other outdoor activities.

-4. We will have outside water activities for your children, send sunscreen and an extra change of clothes.
+4. We will have outside water activities for your children, send sunscreen and an extra change of clothes, and a towel.

 5. You must sign your child into and out of our care.
 There will be paperwork to fill out pertaining to your child's needs.